elm-janitor/test-suite/README.md

 This repository is useful to develop and verify fixes to core Elm packages.

+Every forked core package from elm-janitor is a git submodule, so best clone this repository with `--recurse-submodules`.

 Usually, you would [apply all patches](#download-and-apply-patches) and then [run the test suites](#test-suites).

+After that, you can either verify new patches, or work on your own changes.

 ## Download and apply patches